natesawant/CS3500-Assignment4-ImageProcessing/README.md

 ## Instructions

 ### Running The Program
 #### To compile, open terminal or the commandline in the _src_ directory.
 To do so, run the following: `javac controller/ImageProcessing.java`.
 To run the program to allow free image processing, start it by running the following: `java controller/ImageProcessing`.
-This takes in the optional argument of the working directory, with the slash at the end.
+This takes in the optional argument of the working _directory_, with the slash at the end.
-`java controller/ImageProcessing.java` or `java controller/ImageProcessing.java ../images/`
+`java controller/ImageProcessing.java` or `java controller/ImageProcessing.java directory`

+###### Example:
+> `java controller/ImageProcessing.java ../images`

 ### Script To Apply All Processes
 #### To compile, open terminal or the commandline in the _src_ directory.
 To do so, run the following: `javac controller/ApplyAllProcesses.java`.
 The file `ApplyAllProcesses.java` takes in the _directory_ without the slash at the end and the _filename_ with the .ppm extension.
 It then applies all the available processes to the image and saves them with the process at the end in the same directory.